ktlim/LDM-148/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This obtains information from Prompt and Offline Processing of images and the Level 1 Quality Control service, including quality metrics, and transmits them to the OCS as specified in the Data Management-OCS Software Communication Interface (LSE-72).
+Note that further information on the status and performance of DMS services will also be available to Observatory operators through remote displays originated from the DPP processing centers.

 Requirements satisfied: [...]